malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 to an ordered crystal phase,
 there needs to be an initial region which starts the process of ordering.
-The transition from the liquid phase to the crystal phase, results in a saving of potential energy $H$, with the order of the crystal allowing particles to adopt a minimum energy structure.
+The transition from the liquid phase to the crystal phase, results in a saving of potential energy $H$;
+the order of the crystal allowing particles to adopt a lower energy structure.
-However, a consequence of this ordering is the reduction in the range of accessible states which is referred to as the entropy $H$.
+However, a consequence of this ordering is the reduction in the range of accessible states known as the entropy $H$.
 The relationship between the changes of these two factors, potential energy $\Delta H$, and entropy $\Delta S$